 PIRATE'S PERFECT PET by Beth Ferry.
-Alas, I forget to wear my pirate hat, but this was one still a big hit with the kids.
+Alas, I forgot to wear my pirate hat, but this was one still a big hit with the kids.
 Skip the note from Mom and get right into the action, the progression from farm to zoo to pet store.
+Prop: Pirate's hat and sword.

 If All the Animals Came Inside by Eric Pinder.
 GREAT INTERACTIONAL.
 This books has a wonderful rhythm you can really pound out; get the moms to join in while you hit the beat.
 But the kids were wandering by this time.
 Maybe stick to the 6 - 8 page rule.